 If you're serious about buying an investment property, it's helpful to get pre-approved for a mortgage.
 By doing this, you’ll have an idea of what you can and cannot afford.
 Contact your local bank or mortgage officer to figure out what the top end of your price range is so you know where you stand.
 You can also take advantage of turnkey real estate marketplaces such as Roofstock, which provides trusted partners for all aspects of the investment process—including finance, insurance and property management.

 It's also helpful to have a discussion with your lender about the type of loan that makes sense for you.
 For example, a 15-year mortgage may have lower rates and allow you to pay off your investment properties faster.
 With a 30-year loan, however, your money isn't as tied up.
 You may enjoy higher monthly cash flow and the added flexibility to use that income for an emergency fund or save it up for your next down payment on another investment property.
-It all depends on your budget and investing criteria, and knowing this upfront will help move things along.
+It all depends on your budget and residential real estate investing criteria and knowing this upfront will help move things along.
 Be sure to consult your professional financial advisor about this.

 Tip: When you purchase an investment property on Roofstock, you are free to use your own lender or one of our certified lenders.
 You can leverage Roofstock's resources and partners as little or as much as you want.